 Before it fell, Constantinople was a bustling city full of trade, intellect, and religion.
 This book focuses on the history of Constantinople as well as the culture and people.
 You’ll be reading much about the wealthy families who lived inside the city.

-Each of these families provided their contribution to the empire to help it expand and grow into something more significant.
+Each of these families contributed to the empire to expand and grow into something more significant.

 9. Crescent and Star: Turkey Between Two Worlds-Stephen Kinzer